 Prof. Xiaopei Liu obtained his PhD in computer science and engineering from The Chinese University of Hong Kong (CUHK) and did postdoctoral research at Nanyang Technological University (NTU) in Singapore.
-His current research interests mainly focus on high-performance fluid simulation and its coupling to solids, scientific visualization and rendering, as well as unmanned aerial vehicles, with applications to multiple areas.
+His current research interests mainly focus on high-performance fluid simulation with lattice Boltzmann method and its coupling to solids, scientific visualization and rendering, as well as unmanned aerial vehicles, with applications to multiple areas.

-Chaoyang Lyu is interested in kinetic simulation of fluid flows and computer graphics techniques, with a particular focus on fluid-solid coupling with arbitrary solid geometries, as well as compressible thermal flow simulations with turbulence and fluid-solid coupling.
+Chaoyang Lyu is interested in the lattice Boltzmann simulation of fluid flows and computer graphics techniques, with a particular focus on fluid-solid coupling with arbitrary solid geometries, as well as thermal and compressible flow simulations with turbulence.

-Chenqi Luo is interested in kinetic fluid simulation for blood flow simulation with complex vessel geometries and topologies, with applications to intelligent medical diagnosis.
+Chenqi Luo is interested in the lattice Boltzmann fluid simulation for blood flow simulation with complex vessel geometries and topologies, with applications to non-invasive medical diagnosis.

-Renyou Yan is interested in intelligent path planning for unmanned aerial vehicles based on machine learning techniques.
+Renyou Yan is interested in autonomous path planning for unmanned aerial vehicles as well as novel view synthesis for aerial applications based on machine learning techniques.
 He is now achieving this goal based on a "virtual-to-real" flight simulation system he developed.

 Hua Zhong obtained his master's degree in June, 2018, with a focus on the research of multi-resolution volume rendering.
 He is now working at NetEast, Inc..

 Tianyang Ge worked in FLARE lab in 2019 as an undergraduate student, with a focus on photorealistic rendering of massive particles and related rendering with both fluid and solid involved.